 “Although we are disappointed and saddened by this development, we take our code of conduct very seriously and believe we have expeditiously addressed this event,” said LeapFrog Enterprises Chief Executive Officer Tom Kalinske in a statement.
 “We remain committed to the vision of LeapFrog SchoolHouse and have taken actions to reinforce the division’s solid reputation in the education industry.”

 At press time, it remained unclear how much Lally knew about Hornsby’s relationship with Owens and what role, if any, he played in attempting to cover up ethical violations on behalf of the company during negotiations.

 LeapFrog did not immediately respond to telephone calls from an eSchool News reporter, but LeapFrog spokeswoman Cherie Stewart told The Sun on Dec.
 14 that the company would not comment on the details of the investigation while it is still ongoing.
 The company also did not say whether any disciplinary action would be taken against Owens or the saleswoman who received a commission from the deal, according to the paper.

 Jesse Wooley-Wilson, vice president of marketing for LeapFrog’s SchoolHouse division, has been tapped to replace Lally as vice president of the company’s Education and Training Group.
-The company has yet to name a new LeapFrog SchoolHouse president.
+At press time, the company had yet to name a new LeapFrog SchoolHouse president.